 On Facebook, LinkedIn, Twitter, or other social media?
 Show your expertise by posting tips for saving energy to your members.
 Get inspiration from our save energy section or our Bring Your Green to Work resources.

 Encourage your members to take your energy challenge or simply tell them about the benefits of saving energy.
 Are you regionally based?
 Contact your local utility to see if they have rebates or incentives that your members can use and email them about the opportunity.
 Depending on the size of your membership, your utility may even consider working with you to develop a special offering.
 Get started by finding rebates, incentives, and financing services for energy projects.

 Do you highlight commercial buildings on your website?
 If so, consider showing which ones have earned the ENERGY STAR, EPA’s mark of superior energy performance.
-You’ll join leaders such as Co-Star, Travelocity, and Honest Buildings if you do.
+If you do, you’ll join leaders such as Co-Star, Travelocity, and Honest Buildings.